 The primary structure, with the exception of the steel tube engine mount, steel landing gear struts and isolated areas, is of aluminum alloy construction.
-Fiberglass and thermoplastic are used extensively in the extremities - the wing tips, the engine cowling, etc. - and in nonstructural components throughout the airplane.
+Lightweight plastics are used extensively in the extremities - the wing tips, the engine cowling, etc. - and in nonstructural components throughout the airplane.

-The fuselage is a conventional semi-monocoque structure.
-On the right side of the airplane is a cabin door for entrance and exit and a baggage door to provide loading into the 24 cubic foot compartment.
+The fuscinge is a conventional semi-monocoque structure.
+On the right side of the airplane is a cabin door for entrance and exit.
+A baggage door is installed aft of the rear seat.

-The wing is a conventional semi-tapered design incorporating a laminar flow, NACA 652415, airfoil section.
+The wing is of a conventional, semi-tapered design incorporating a laminar flow, NACA 652415, airfoil section.
 The cantilever wings are attached to each side of the fuselage by insertion of the butt ends of the main spars into a spar box carry-through which is an integral part of the fuselage structure.
-The spar box carry-through structure, located under the rear scat, provides in effect a continuous main spar with splices at each side of the fuselage.
-There are also fore and aft attachments at the rear and at an auxiliary front spar.
+The spar box carry-through structure, located under the rear seat, provides in effect a continuous main spar.
+The wings are also attached fore and aft of the main spar by an auxiliary front spar and a rear spar.
+The rear spar, in addition to taking torque and drag loads, provides a mount for flaps and ailerons.
+The four-position wing flaps are mechanically controlled by a handle located between the front seats.
+When fully retracted, the right flap locks into place to provide a step for cabin entry.
+Each wing contains one fuel tank.